 The supervisor must discuss their nominations with the candidate, prior to completing the Nomination of Examiners Form, as part of the examination process.

-Candidates have the right to contest the nomination of an examiner or independent chair for reasons that can be justified, and should approach the appropriate PGR Office within one working week of receiving the nomination with their concerns in the first instance.
+Candidates have the right to contest the nomination of an examiner or independent chair for reasons that can be justified, and should approach the appropriate PGR Office within one working week of receiving the nomination with their concerns (retrospective challenges e.g. after the examination has taken place, will not be accepted).

-If after discussions with School or Faculty staff the disagreement remains unresolved, the candidate must submit a written statement giving reasons for the disagreement to be considered by the appropriate School or Faculty postgraduate research degrees committee.
+If, after discussions with School or Faculty staff the disagreement remains unresolved, the candidate must submit a written statement giving reasons for the disagreement to be considered by the appropriate School or Faculty postgraduate research degrees committee.

 The following may be considered appropriate reasons: